RetiredWizard/PyDOS/README.md

 Once the **setup.bat** script has been run if you have more files to copy to the microcontroller (PyBasic for example) or you want to run **circup**, you will need to give the host computer read/write access to the mounted microcontroller drive.
 This is done by typing **"fs ro"** at the PyDOS prompt and then power cycling the board.

-After running circuip or deleting/copying files using the Host computer, when you want to run PyDOS normally again, edit the **boot.py** file in the root folder of the mounted microcontroller drive (usually CIRCUITPY) and change the line that reads:
+After running **circup** or deleting/copying files using the Host computer, when you want to run PyDOS normally again, edit the **boot.py** file in the root folder of the mounted microcontroller drive (usually CIRCUITPY) and change the line that reads:

             storage.remount("/",True)